microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/02_Text_Generation.md

 In the copy you write always stick to the subject of the company and the products it offers.
 Avoid any irrelevant information and controversial opinions.
 ```

+3. Find the button labeled Apply changes, it is located directly above the System message tab and will be highlighted with a blue background.
+Click this button to save and apply the changes you’ve made to the System message field.
+4. After applying the changes, click update in the pop-up to update the system message.

 Observe that we have provided the model with a **clear task**, a **tone of voice**, and **safety measures** to follow.
 Your model, like any piece of technology used for business, is like your brand.
 If you want it to have the same approach and ethics you instill in your code of conduct across the business, it should also be included in your AI solutions.
 Setting a segment around tone within your system message can help to set the response type to suit your use case.

 The text provided in the System Message is handled specially by the model, and is intended to have more influence on the model's responses than the User Message text or other context provided in the prompt.
 Also, it is persisted across all the interactions in the chat, even if you clear the chat history.

-To see how the model's behavior changes with the added context, try the prompt below:
+5. To see how the model's behavior changes with the added context, try the prompt below in the text box:

 ```
 Write a brief description of the business, including the categories of products offered.